-I was delighted to be asked to join the Board and I look forward to being involved in the governance of the schools and in particular contributing to their financial wellbeing through scrutiny and advice.
+I was delighted to be asked to join the Board and I look forward to being involved in the governance of the schools and in particular, contributing to their financial well-being through scrutiny and advice.

-I have lived in Devon all my life, other than 3 years studying in The North West of England.
+I have lived in Devon all my life, other than 3 years studying in the North West of England.
 Since graduating, I have worked for Local Government in roles predominantly in homeless and housing advice services.
-Since 2015 I have been the Head of Housing, Revenues and Benefits service for 2 local councils.
+Since 2015, I have been the Head of Housing, Revenues and Benefits service for 2 local councils.

 I have 2 children at Copplestone school.

-I joined the Board of Governors as we start to recover from the Covid-19 global pandemic, where schools have played such an important role in the emergency response.
-In my role as parent governor, I am committed to ensuring our schools continue to be positive, safe and secure environments for all members of the school community, and that the additional health and wellbeing needs of children and staff post Covid are supported.
+I joined the Board of Governors as we started to recover from the Covid-19 global pandemic, where schools have played such an important role in the emergency response.
+In my role as parent governor, I am committed to ensuring our schools continue to be positive, safe and secure environments for all members of the school community, and that the additional health and well-being needs of children and staff post Covid are supported.

 I fulfil the role of Clerk to the Governors.
 This involves providing administrative support to the governing board, including organising meetings and taking accurate minutes.
-I also advise on the board's statutory obligations and assist with the preparation of policies, as well as with the recruitment of new governors, co-ordinating the induction process and helping arrange governor training.
+I also advise on the board's statutory obligations and assist with the preparation of policies, as well as with the recruitment of new governors, co-ordinating the induction process and helping arrange Governor training.
 Messages can also be left for me by telephoning Copplestone Primary School on 01363 84265.

 My contact details are: